Civil War Historical Marker Initiative

 History of the Civil War 150 Project

-GHS conducted a statewide survey of over 900 Civil War markers in 2008, noting their subjects, condition, and location.
+In preparation for the Civil War sesquicentennial commemoration, GHS conducted a statewide survey of over 900 Civil War markers in 2008, noting their subjects, condition, and location.
 The survey revealed that fifteen percent of the markers were missing or damaged and further confirmed that over 90 percent of the existing markers dealt strictly with military topics, leaving vast segments of the Civil War story untold — with almost no markers describing the war’s impact on civilians, politics, industry, the home front, African Americans, or women.

 Beyond the Sesquicentennial